 7. AIRCRAFT MAINTENANCE PROGRAM YES NO N/A A. What type of maintenance program does the carrier use to maintain its aircraft?
 CAMP / 100/Annual / Manufacturer / Progressive / AAIP Aircraft are properly certified and maintained in a manner that ensures they are airworthy and safe.
-B. Carrier has programs to inspect for aircraft aging and corrosion prevention (CPCP)?
+B. Carrier has programs to inspect for aircraft aging and corrosion prevention & control program (CPCP)?
 C. Is there a process for inclusion of new requirements into the maintenance program?
 D. Does the carrier use a contractor to accomplish routine maintenance?
 1. At what levels?
 Line Checks / Heavy / Engine / Calendar / Hourly / Other 2.
 Does the company provide representatives during heavy maintenance checks?
 To ensure quality of work performed, the carrier is expected to have either a representative on-site to monitor contract heavy maintenance or a process in place that provides periodic oversight of the maintenance and a comprehensive acceptance inspection.
-E. Does the carrier have adequate engineering support?
-Own Engineer / Manufacturer / DER (own) / DER (contract) F. Are airworthiness directives and service bulletins reviewed, scheduled, and accomplished in a timely manner?
+E. Does the carrier have proper engineering support?
+Own Engineer / Manufacturer / DER F. Are airworthiness directives and service bulletins reviewed, scheduled, and accomplished in a timely manner?
 1. Who determines applicability?
 2. How are they tracked?

 AIRCRAFT MAINTENANCE PROGRAM CONT.
 YES NO N/A G. Does the carrier use fleet campaigns to accomplish inspections or effect repairs identified as causing reliability or operational problems?
 This program should ensure all the required coordination between maintenance departments, inspections, and repairs are accomplished.
 H. Does the carrier have an engine-condition monitoring program?
-Single engine IFR authorized must have program (135.421c) 1.
-Is engine-condition data routinely and accurately collected to support the analysis program?
-Automated / Manual 2.
-Is trend analysis accomplished in-house? a.
+Single engine IFR authorized must have program (135.421c) Is engine-condition data routinely and accurately collected to support the analysis program?
+2. Is trend analysis accomplished in-house? a.
 If so, are analysts trained to interpret data?
 3. Is engine-condition monitoring data used to prevent failures and improve reliability?

-8. MAINTENANCE RECORDS YES NO N/A A. Does the carrier have records management procedures that ensure the following: 1.
-All records are complete, orderly, and accurate?
-A process is in place to verify records quality. a.
-All inspections, airworthiness release, maintenance release, AD's etc., are completed as scheduled and signed by approved personnel? b.
-Quality audit checks are performed & discrepancies corrected?
-Who conducts the audit ? who conducts the audit?
-2. All records are secure?
-Location provides limited access. a.
-Is there a process to quarantine records if required? e.g., accident or incident

-9. AIRCRAFT APP PEARANCE YES NO N/A A. Are aircraft ext maintained? eriors, including a ll visible surfaces and components, clean and well B. Are required sa fety equipment an d systems available an d operable?
-C. Are aircraft inte eriors clean and or derly?
-D. Was observed r naintenance accor nplished safely and ac curately?
-COMPLETED RAM In-Service Aircraft (u () Aircraft Reg. # Date/Time Aircraft Type Comments 3
+8. MAINTENANCE RECORDS YES NO N/A

+A. Does the carrier have records management procedures that ensure the following:

+1. All records are complete, orderly, accurate, and secure?

+a.
+All inspections, airworthiness release, maintenance release, AD's etc., are

+completed as scheduled and signed by approved personnel?

+b.
+Quality audits are performed & discrepancies corrected?

+Who conducts the audit ?

+who conducts the audit

+Does the company have a process to correct discrepancies and track trends?

+c.
+Company policy to control access and manage permissions when electronic

+records auithorized?

+9. AIRCRAFT APPEARANCE YES NO N/A

+A. Are aircraft exteriors, including all visible surfaces and components, clean and well

+maintained?

+B. Are required safety equipment and systems available and operable?

+C. Are aircraft interiors clean and orderly?

+D. Was observed maintenance accomplished safely and accurately?

+COMPLETED RAMP INSPECTIONS

+Airworthy Aircraft (use AMC Form 234)

+Aircraft Reg # Date/Time Aircraft Type Notes

+1 ll l